 Unfortunately, you can’t prevent a brain tumor.
 You can reduce your risk of developing a brain tumor by avoiding environmental hazards such as smoking and excessive radiation exposure.

 If you have a first-degree biological relative (sibling or parent) who has been diagnosed with a brain tumor, it’s important to tell your healthcare provider.
 They may recommend genetic counseling to see if you have an inherited genetic syndrome that’s associated with brain tumors.

 Outlook / Prognosis

-In some people, brain tumors can recur (return) after treatment.
-These people may need to continue treatments, including chemotherapy or radiation, to keep the tumor from growing or spreading.
-After brain tumor treatment, you should follow up with your doctor regularly.
+In many cases, healthcare providers can successfully treat a brain tumor.
+Some people live active and fulfilling lives with brain tumors that don’t cause symptoms.
+For some people, brain tumors can recur (return) after treatment.
+If this happens to you, you may need to continue treatments, including chemotherapy or radiation, to keep the tumor from growing or spreading.

-When should I see a healthcare provider about a possible brain tumor?
+When should I see my healthcare provider about my brain tumor?